 There is always a way out of cultic relationships

-What this means is that he’s using toxic charisma to insert himself into people’s emotional lives.
-One of the ways you can tell if you’ve been affected is if you’ve been taught to fear or hate any individual or group of people: Immigrants, Hollywood liberals (this is code for Jewish people, by the way), Hillary or Barack, Black Lives Matter, “the libs,” antifa, etc.
+What this means is that he used toxic charisma to insert himself into people’s emotional lives.
+One of the ways you can tell if you’ve been affected is if you’ve been taught to fear or hate any individual or group of people: Immigrants, Muslims, Democrats, Hollywood liberals (this is code for Jewish people, by the way), Hillary or Barack, Black Lives Matter, “the libs,” antifa, etc.

 If you’re willing to join into the fears, hatreds, rages, and paranoias of any other person, you’re in a toxic relationship based on emotional control, and you’re likely heading into cultic territory.
 With Trump, you’re absolutely in a cultic relationship.